PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 The store remains fixed at 128/128.
 Commit and push this implementation unit.
 Resume with the next non-store late orchestration audit; do not create, update, or reopen a pull request.

+## Late window-layout composite characterization

+The next selected unit owns the adjacent late window-partition and window-reverse repairs.
+Their mappings are unconsumed, and both receive the same ModelIR and conversion-local layout state.

+`tests/test_flatbuffer_direct_late_window_layout_orchestration.py` fixes their
+order and arguments, the late attention-composite predecessor, final shape/activation convergence successor, and absence of consumers.
+Its strict expected failure requires `run_late_window_layout_cleanup(shared_model_ir_pass_context)` and removal of the two old locals, while keeping the ordered tuple outside the full store.

+The gate completed with `103 passed, 1 xfailed in 0.84s`; Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push this checkpoint first.
+Implementation must add runtime order/context/layout/tuple coverage, update structural boundaries and ownership, run sequential gates, document, commit, and push.
+Keep the store at 128/128 and never create, update, or reopen a pull request.